SDK Overview

 How It Works

 1. Enable — Turn on session capture in your project settings (Settings > Session Capture).
-Requires a Studio or AAA plan.
+Requires the Studio Plus plan.

 2. Record — The SDK automatically records input events from the moment it initializes.
 Events are capped at 5,000 per session.